ericedwards/pdp/README.md

 I bumped into this SourceForge project:
 [bk-terak-emu](http://bk-terak-emu.sourceforge.net/).
-Leonid Broukhis enormously extended my original emulator to support the Elektronika BK-0010 family and had thoughts of supporting the Terak 8510/a as well.
+Leonid Broukhis enormously extended my original emulator to support the Elektronika BK-0010 family and there is the mention of the Terak 8510/a as well.
-Excellent work and thank you for keeping my copyright intact!

 Another amazing project I found is [bkunix](https://sourceforge.net/projects/bkunix/), a Port of LSX Unix to Elektronika BK-0010 microcomputer.

-Both are available on GitHub as well:
+Both are available on GitHub:
   * https://github.com/emestee/bk-emulator
   * https://github.com/sergev/bkunix